 OPP vs. OCP

-OPP is not to be confused with OCP, another PSU protection feature.
+OPP is not to be confused with OCP (overcurrent protection), another PSU protection feature.
 OPP basically prevents the power supply from using more current than the PSU’s rating permits and it is implemented on the primary side (APFC converter), while OCP is implemented on the secondary side.

 A power supply can have both OPP and OCP and use them concurrently.